sahib139/Quiz_App/README.md

   - Question Table
   - Response Table

-  - A response belongs to an user .
+  - A response belongs to a user.
-  - A user can have many response according to different to questions.
+  - A user can have many responses according to different questions.
-  - A question can have many response according to different users.
+  - A question can have many responses according to different users.

 - API
   - CRUD API for Question and Response
   - Score and Feedback API is also included after submitting the responses using create or bulkResponses API
-  - User SignIn and SignUp API also included.
+  - User SignIn and SignUp API are also included.
 ```
 - Finally, Run the `npm start` in the root directory to run the Server.

 ### Note ->
-- In src/config/server-config.js `DB_SYNC = false` for syncing the database initially make it true , after executing once change it to false because we don't want to do syncing every time we start the server.
+- In src/config/server-config.js `DB_SYNC = false` for syncing the database initially make it true, after executing once change it to false because we don't want to do syncing every time we start the server.